 Only Debbie cares about installing new servers, which need both electricity and cooling.

-Only Frank has knowledge of the building management system, which controls most of the building cooling.
-Cooling is a major consumer of electricity.
+Only Frank has knowledge of the building management system, which controls most of the building & data center cooling.
+Cooling is a major consumer of electricity which equals; cost.

 The specific differences for your customer personas will emerge from researching and answering the questions outlined in this article.

 The macro customer persona question is:

 A word on ‘persona’ terminology.